MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Applications/Update-MgServicePrincipal.md

     - `[IsEnabled <Boolean?>]`: When creating or updating an app role, this must be set to true (which is the default).
 To delete a role, this must first be set to false.
 At that point, in a subsequent call, this role may be removed.
     - `[Origin <String>]`: Specifies if the app role is defined on the application object or on the servicePrincipal entity.
 Must not be included in any POST or PATCH requests.
 Read-only.
     - `[Value <String>]`: Specifies the value to include in the roles claim in ID tokens and access tokens authenticating an assigned user or service principal.
 Must not exceed 120 characters in length.
 Allowed characters are : ! # $ % & ' ( ) * + , - . / : ;  =  ? @ [ ] ^ + _  {  } ~, as well as characters in the ranges 0-9, A-Z and a-z.
 Any other character, including the space character, are not allowed.
 May not begin with ..
   - `[ApplicationTemplateId <String>]`: Unique identifier of the applicationTemplate that the servicePrincipal was created from.
 Read-only.
+Supports $filter (eq, ne, NOT, startsWith).
   - `[ClaimsMappingPolicies <IMicrosoftGraphClaimsMappingPolicy1[]>]`: The claimsMappingPolicies assigned to this service principal.
+Supports $expand.
     - `[AppliesTo <IMicrosoftGraphDirectoryObject[]>]`:
-      - `[Id <String>]`: Read-only.
-      - `[DeletedDateTime <DateTime?>]`:
     - `[Definition <String[]>]`: A string collection containing a JSON string that defines the rules and settings for a policy.
 The syntax for the definition differs for each derived policy type.
 Required.
     - `[IsOrganizationDefault <Boolean?>]`: If set to true, activates this policy.
 There can be many policies for the same policy type, but only one can be activated as the organization default.
 Optional, default value is false.
     - `[Description <String>]`: Description for this policy.
+Required.
     - `[DisplayName <String>]`: Display name for this policy.
+Required.
     - `[DeletedDateTime <DateTime?>]`:
     - `[Id <String>]`: Read-only.
   - `[CreatedObjects <IMicrosoftGraphDirectoryObject[]>]`: Directory objects created by this service principal.
 Read-only.
 Nullable.
+  - `[CustomSecurityAttributes <IMicrosoftGraphCustomSecurityAttributeValue>]`: customSecurityAttributeValue
+    - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[DelegatedPermissionClassifications <IMicrosoftGraphDelegatedPermissionClassification[]>]`: The permission classifications for delegated permissions exposed by the app that this service principal represents.
+Supports $expand.
     - `[Id <String>]`: Read-only.
     - `[Classification <String>]`: permissionClassificationType
     - `[PermissionId <String>]`: The unique identifier (id) for the delegated permission listed in the publishedPermissionScopes collection of the servicePrincipal.
 Required on create.
 Does not support $filter.
     - `[PermissionName <String>]`: The claim value (value) for the delegated permission listed in the publishedPermissionScopes collection of the servicePrincipal.
 Does not support $filter.
   - `[Description <String>]`: Free text field to provide an internal end-user facing description of the service principal.
 End-user portals such MyApps will display the application description in this field.
 The maximum allowed size is 1024 characters.
+Supports $filter (eq, ne, not, ge, le, startsWith) and $search.
   - `[DisabledByMicrosoftStatus <String>]`: Specifies whether Microsoft has disabled the registered application.
 Possible values are: null (default value), NotDisabled, and DisabledDueToViolationOfServicesAgreement (reasons may include suspicious, abusive, or malicious activity, or a violation of the Microsoft Services Agreement).
+Supports $filter (eq, ne, not).
   - `[DisplayName <String>]`: The display name for the service principal.
+Supports $filter (eq, ne, not, ge, le, in, startsWith, and eq on null values), $search, and $orderBy.
   - `[Endpoints <IMicrosoftGraphEndpoint[]>]`: Endpoints available for discovery.
 Services like Sharepoint populate this property with a tenant specific SharePoint endpoints that other applications can discover and use in their experiences.
     - `[DeletedDateTime <DateTime?>]`:
     - `[Id <String>]`: Read-only.